setco-website/Demystifying-Hacktoberfest/ReadMe.md

 # Demystifying Hacktoberfest

 This is an awesome Live Stream!
+There are so many new people joining! :)